agilepro/software-craftsmanship/docs/Protocols/error-response.md

 *   have the success response support one format, and the failure response a possibly different format
 *   make an “envelope” which has members for holding the response, and for holding the exception.
 On success the response field is filled in.
 On failure, the exception field is filled in.

 This is a tough decision.
 The envelope design is clear and unambiguous, and the code for handling the exception will always find it in the same place in the envelope.
 But the envelope adds some overhead, and must be introduced at the time the web service is first defined.
 At least, adding an envelope later requires that all the clients of the API change.
 Some programmers (and by some I mean most) do not think about exceptions until after the API is functional for a few normal situations.
-Programmers don’t want to change at that time.
+Programmers don't want to change at that time.

 Returning a different JSON structure between success and failure is relatively easy to handle as long as the return code is an indicator of the format of the data.
 You should certainly only have one kind of error structure for each error code returned (otherwise how could you interpret it correctly?).
 So it seem reasonable to define each REST API call to have a structure that it returns on success (200) and another on failure (something other than 200).